Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

-The factor $\langle \Omega_{p} \rangle\approx \Omega_p$ is almost constant, but the above expression can still be highly non-linear if $\mathcal{B}_d$ depends on the local lag.
-The linear model of Baym and collaborators can only be found if $\mathcal{B}_d$ is locally constant over the timescale of interest.
+The factor $\langle \Omega_{v} \rangle\approx \Omega_p$ is almost constant, but the above expression can still be highly nonlinear if $\mathcal{B}_d$ depends on the local lag.
+The linear friction model of \citet{BAYM1969} can only be found if $\mathcal{B}_d$ is locally constant over the timescale of interest.
 In this case, a direct comparison of \eqref{qser} and \eqref{pallone} with \eqref{baym1} and \eqref{baym2} allows us to make the following identifications:

-For example, this tells us how a fit of the timescale $\tau_{exp}$ from observations can be interpreted in terms of the physical input at smaller scales.
-General relativistic corrections should be also taken into account, which affect both the expressions for the moments of inertia and for $\tau$ \citep{antonelli_GR_2018,sourie_etal16,gavassino2020MNRAS}.
+For example, this tells us how a fit of the timescale $\tau_{\rm{r}}$ from observations can be interpreted in terms of the physical input at smaller scales.
+General relativistic corrections should be also taken into account, which affect both the expressions for the moments of inertia and for $\tau$ \cite{antonelli_GR_2018,sourie_etal16,gavassino2020MNRAS}.

-A similar reduction to a rigid model can be performed by favouring $\Omega_n$ in place of $\Omega_v$.
-In this case, extra internal torques due to the entrainment coupling appear in the final equations \citep{chamel_carter_2006MNRAS,SP10}.

-Finally, the superfluid region (i.e., the domain of $\Omega_v$, that extends in the inner crust and outer core) can also be split into an arbitrary number of different, non-overlapping, sub-regions to obtain the multi-component generalization of the model of Baym and collaborators (see \citep{montolimagistrelli+2020} for the formal derivation of the three-components analogue of Baym's model).
+A similar reduction to a rigid model can be performed by using $\Omega_n$ instead of $\Omega_v$.
+In this case, extra internal torques due to the entrainment coupling appear in the final equations~\cite{chamel_carter_2006MNRAS,SP10}: this is also the reason why entrainment corrections enter in slightly different ways in theoretical upper limits to a pulsar's activity, cf. \eqref{eq:constraint_activity} and~\eqref{eq:constraint_activity2}.
+Finally, the superfluid region (the domain of $\Omega_v$) can also be split into an arbitrary number of different layers to obtain the multi-component generalization of this minimal two-component model~\cite{montolimagistrelli+2020}.